Liquid-Liberty/LiquidLibertyAlpha/subgraph/lmkt-subquery/README.md

 In the project folder director lmkt-subquery run the following to update the chart.

+For re-deployments make sure to update LMKT and Treasury address references.
+LMKT addresses need to be updated within the project.ts

 ##Build the subQuery project for the network you want to update
 # For Sepolia
 npm run build:sepolia